 - Mount Kosciuszko, New South Wales (nearest community: Thredbo)

 - Mount Rams Head, New South Wales (nearest community: Thredbo)

 - Mount Wakefield, South Island (nearest community: Mount Cook)

 - Le Nid d’Aigle, France (nearest community: Les Houches)

-You should not attempt a mountain climb which exceeds your level of fitness or health.
-If you are unable to climb to the charged spot on a particular mountain you can still do a tremendous amount of good from whatever point you reach.
+You should not attempt a mountain climb that exceeds your level of fitness or health.
+If you are unable to make the full climb on a particular mountain you can still do a tremendous amount of good from whatever point you reach.

 IMPORTANT: All pilgrims should inform us in advance which mountain(s) they plan to climb.
 Please note that all pilgrims take part in these pilgrimages at their own risk.